Ontological Primitives

 "AI runs the shop"

 The agent holds all boundary interfaces and runs operations.
 Autonomy now extends inward — the agent directs workflows.
 The human is still inside the machine: managing, configuring, handling exceptions.
-They know how the work is done.
+The knowledge of how to operate the business remains with the humans.

 Remove AI → Operations halt.
-Humans can rebuild.
+Humans retain the knowledge — they can rebuild.

 Class 5